Residential Drafting and Design TechniquesCLOSED

 - ARCH1004 Design 1

-Students develop a design for a small building that must meet program and code requirements.
-The project is developed and presented using architectural presentation techniques.
+Students design a small building to specified program and code requirements.
+The project is developed and presented using a variety of architectural presentation techniques.

 Prerequisite: ARCH 1001